On stochastic stabilization of sampled systems: Generalizations and applications

-Another way to tackle the discussed issue is to consider noise models different to the Brownian motion, specifically, bounded ones \ie those whose realizations are bounded a.~s..
-Such models are known, and for a good review, the reader may refer to \cite{Domingo2020-bounded-stochastic-processes}.
+where $\D_\nu$ is a suitable generalized directional differential operator \eg directional subderivative \cite{Clarke2008-nonsmooth-analys}.
+In this case, a closed-form expression for a Markov policy $\mu$ may not be possible altogether.
+Therefore, the case of a general CLF is worth addressing.
+One immediate requirement would be to assert that $\U_\X \equiv \U, \U$ compact for any $\X$.
+But there is still a set of relatively strong assumptions (yet not extraordinary in the analyses and stabilization of nonlinear stochastic systems) in Definition \ref{dfn:stoch-L-pair}.
+The key problem may be intuitively explained as follows.
+When the Markov policy is sampled, there is no a priori bound on the mean Lyapunov function between the nodes.
+Another problem is that the mean Lyapunov function and the mean state might be unrelated due to an arbitrarily large Jensen's gap.
+A way to remedy all these problems is to consider noise models different to the Brownian motion, specifically, bounded ones \ie those whose realizations are bounded \as Such models are known, and for a good review, the reader may refer to \cite{Domingo2020-bounded-stochastic-processes}.
 We briefly mention these for the sake of completeness.
-The easiest way to achieve bounded noise is to apply a saturation function to $B_t$.
-Such is the case of the sine-Wiener process $Z_t = \sin \left ( \sqrt{\tfrac {2} {\tau_a}} B_t\right)$ with an autocorrelation time parameter $\tau_a$.
-Substituting $B_t$ in the system SDE \eqref{eqn:sys} for such a noise would require extra attention to the existence and uniqueness of strong solutions, though.
+The easiest way to achieve bounded noise is to apply a saturation function to $W_t$.
+Such is the case of the sine-Wiener process $Z_t = \sin \left ( \sqrt{\tfrac {2} {\tau_a}} W_t\right)$ with an autocorrelation time parameter $\tau_a$.
+Substituting $W_t$ in the system SDE \eqref{eqn:sys} for such a noise would require extra attention to the existence and uniqueness of strong solutions, though.
 Another way is to augment the system description with a dynamical noise model.
 Thus, the overall description would read:

 where $\{Z_t\}$ is the noise process with an internal model (SDE) described by the drift function $\zeta$ and diffusion function $\eta$.
 Particular ways to construct such an SDE include the following \cite{Domingo2020-bounded-stochastic-processes}: \begin{itemize} \item The Doering-Cai-Lin (DCL) noise \\